NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 1. The AUTHOR writes their application expecting NNF Storage at specific locations.
 For each storage requirement, they define:
     1. a unique name for the storage which can be referenced in the 'container' directive
-    2. the expected storage types; if necessary
-    3. the required mount path or mount path prefix
+    2. the required mount path or mount path prefix
-    4. other constraints or storage requirements (e.g. minimum capacity)
+    3. other constraints or storage requirements (e.g. minimum capacity)
 2. The AUTHOR works with the ADMINISTRATOR to define:
     1. a unique name for the program to be referred by USER
-    2. the pod template specification for executing their program
+    2. the pod template or MPI Job specification for executing their program
     3. the NNF storage requirements described above.
 3. The ADMINISTRATOR creates a corresponding _NNF Container Profile_ Kubernetes custom resource with the necessary NNF storage requirements and pod specification as described by the AUTHOR
 4. The USER who desires to use the application works with the AUTHOR and the related NNF Container Profile to understand the storage requirements